 Flexible Laryngoscopy

-Flexible laryngoscopy is a procedure for evaluating the vocal cords function.
-The function of vocal cords is also evaluated before and after the thyroid surgery to determine the mobility of both vocal cords.
-The procedure is done under local anesthesia in order for the patient to be able to speak and the ability for the physician to see the mobility of vocal cords while the patient is speaking.
-Some neck cancers, including thyroid, can result in paralysis of vocal cords, and this is the reason why they have to be evaluated before the surgery.
+Flexible laryngoscopy is a procedure for evaluating the vocal cords' function.
+The function of the vocal cords is also evaluated before and after thyroid surgery to assess the mobility of both cords.
+The procedure is performed under local anesthesia so the patient can speak and the physician can observe vocal cord mobility.
+Some neck cancers, including thyroid, can result in paralysis of the vocal cords, and this is the reason why they have to be evaluated before the surgery.

 If you are scheduled for a flexible laryngoscopy performed by an endocrine surgeon as an office outpatient procedure, here's a guide to help you understand what to expect: